xsalazar/portfolio/README.md

 # 📸 Photography Portfolio

-This repository contains the source code for the website [https://portfolio.xsalazar.com](https://portfolio.xsalazar.com) and was bootstrapped using [`create-react-app`](https://github.com/facebook/create-react-app).
+This repository contains the source code for the website [https://portfolio.xsalazar.com](https://portfolio.xsalazar.com).

 This website showcases my personal photography, with admin controls and responsive web and mobile design.